 The Missed Opportunity of Foreign Trade Financing for SMEs: Catch Up and Increase Sales!

 Foreign trade financing comes with many challenges – both for the bank and the client applying for a letter of credit, guarantee, or trade credit.
 The complicated path of application processing and tons of paperwork significantly decrease the potential effectivity and profitability of export and import financing.
+Additionally, international transactions introduce complexities such as navigating exchange rates and tariffs, which can further complicate the process.

 This article will prove to you that: